FaserF/hassio-addons/paperless-ngx/README.md

 > [!CAUTION]
 > **Experimental / Beta Status**
 >
-> This add-on is still in development and/or primarily developed for personal use.
+> This App is still in development and/or primarily developed for personal use.
 > It is not extensively tested yet, but is expected to work fundamentally.

 ---